harshshukla06/harshshukla06/README.md

 - 🤝 I’m passionate about **achieving mastery in full-stack development, optimizing app performance, and diving into the latest advancements in generative AI and API integration.**

-- ⚡ Fun fact **When I'm not coding, I'm crafting digital experiences through music.
+- ⚡ Fun fact: **When I'm not coding, I'm crafting digital experiences through music.
 From tuning guitars to creating music apps, I'm constantly exploring the intersection of tech and melody.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">